RamiAsia/flickr-findr/README.md

 # Bleacher Flickort
-Teeny Android app that displays photos returned from the Flickr search API.
+Android app to search through photos returned from the Flickr search API.

 * Search for images!
 * Bookmark them for viewing later!